Dipon-Ctg/Ibex-RISC-V-Core/README.md

 ### Goals
  - Create a macroblock/IP, called ```ibex_register_file_latch_RV32E0_DataWidth32_DummyInstructions0```, which later on implement for area reduction.
  - Synthesis (syn) of the RTL code to produce a netlist.
-Four stages of synthesis are happenned here: Syn with Flip-Floop Register File, Syn with Latch Register File, Syn without Latch module and Syn Latch IP.
+Four stages of synthesis are happened here: Syn with Flip-Floop Register File, Syn with Latch Register File, Syn without Latch module and Syn Latch IP.
  - Backend design (Place and Route).
- - PPA analysis focus on Area(A).
+ - PPA analysis focuses on Area(A).

 ## Getting Started

 ### Pre-requisites

 **RTL:** I employed Verilog code to remove constraints on IP generation time and minimize complexity through the ibex Core, which was written in SystemVerilog.
-With the vendor's provided method, one can directly transform the code [sv2v](https://github.com/zachjs/sv2v) .
+With the vendor's provided method, one can directly transform the code [sv2v](https://github.com/zachjs/sv2v).
 I was unable to run the sv2v utility due to an unsuitable system configuration, therefore I had to resort to the RTL code that I obtained from Openroad, another open-source tool [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ibex).

 **Technology and Libraries (.lef , .lib):** The ```.lef``` file (Library Exchange Format) contains information on available metal layers, Via information, design rules and the geometry of each cell.
-Timinig library ```.lib``` is also known as liberty file.
+Timing library ```.lib``` is also known as liberty file.
 A typical timing library will have information of standard cells like timing, area and power.
-This ```.lef``` and ```.lib``` files generated by the vendors or foundries.
+These ```.lef``` and ```.lib``` files are generated by the vendors or foundries.
 For this project, I used tsmc technology.

 ### Design Import
 To move from logical to physical design we need to: